 Advertisement

 What about state income tax?

 If you worked in multiple states during the year, you may need to file in each state where you earned wages.
-Some states have reciprocity agreements (you only file in one), while others require separate state returns.
-Check each state's Department of Revenue website for specifics.
+Some states have reciprocity agreements, so you file in 1 state rather than 2.
+Others want a separate return for each.
+The figures you need sit in Boxes 15 to 17 of every Form W-2: the state, the wages attributed to it, and the tax already withheld there.
+Check each state's Department of Revenue for specifics.

 Don't forget about retirement contribution limits

-The 401(k) contribution limit ($23,500 for 2025) is a per-person annual limit, not per-job.
+The 401(k) contribution limit ($23,500 for 2025 / $24,500 for 2026) is a per-person annual limit, not per-job.
 If you contributed to a 401(k) at multiple employers and exceeded the limit, you may need to request a withdrawal of excess contributions before April 15 to avoid a penalty.
 Contact whichever 401(k) administrator you'd prefer to take the withdrawal from.

+Advertisement